MargotBelot/entomological-label-information-extraction/docs/troubleshooting.rst

 🖼️ Processing Issues
 ------------------------

-.. collapse:: 🔍 "No labels detected" or "Empty results"
+.. dropdown:: 🔍 "No labels detected" or "Empty results"

    **Problem**: The system isn't finding any labels in your images